Richard Mingus

-Richard Mingus (born October 19, 1931) worked as a security guard at the Nevada Test Site from 1957-1993.
+Richard Mingus (born October 19, 1931) worked as a security guard at the Nevada Test Site in 1957–1993.
 During that time he secured various parts of the base such as Area 51 and Area 13.
 Mingus worked on many black projects such as the U2 spy plane and dozens of atomic test detonations that occurred during the cold war.

 Early life

 Mingus was born in 1931.
 He fought in the Korean War.
 In 1957 he worked in a restaurant in the Sands Hotel and was married to his wife Gloria.
 Due to problems during Gloria's pregnancy, Mingus needed a solid job with hospital benefits.
 He applied to work on government projects and because of his veteran status was quickly accepted into the program.

 Area 51

 Mingus was one of the first federal services security guards assigned to Area 51.
 Besides securing the base facility, Mingus was responsible for the daily communication into the base from the outside world.
 He could never identify the base over the phone or discuss what was occurring on the base.
 He could not confirm the presence of anyone present there.
 The base was simply referred to as "Delta."
 The phone was answered "Thirty-two thirty two."
 Mingus could not even reveal his occupation to his wife up until her death.

 Mingus was responsible for guarding Project AQUATONE (the U-2 spy plane project).